With a range of budget accommodations and hotels located all over the world, Wyndham provides great options for value-seekers.

 No annual fee card

-The Wyndham Rewards Visa card does not charge an annual fee and offers a 3x earning rate on Wyndham hotel stays.
-The card also pays you 2x points on gas and groceries, allowing you to earn additional points on your everyday purchases.
-Plus, you get a fair-sized 15,000-point bonus for signing up for the card and making your first purchase.
+The Wyndham Rewards Earner Card does not charge an annual fee and offers 5 points per dollar on Wyndham hotel stays.
+The card also gets you 5 points per dollar on gas purchases and 2 points per dollar on dining and groceries, making it a decent hotel rewards card for everyday purchases.
+Plus, you get a decent sign-up bonus of 30,000 points after you spend $1,000 in the first 90 days, worth up to four free nights at participating hotels by Wyndham.
 This is far from the most generous sign-up bonus you’ll find on a no-annual-fee card, but at least the spending threshold is easy to reach.

 All-in-all, it’s a decent entry-level card for Wyndham Rewards members who travel frequently enough to use the card’s points before they expire.

-For a $75 annual fee, the Wyndham Rewards Visa Signature card gives you a few extra benefits over the no-annual-fee card.
-The card’s biggest selling points are its increased 5x earning rate on Wyndham hotel stays, an additional 15,000 bonus points for spending $1,000 in the first 90 days of card ownership (30,000 bonus points altogether) and automatic Platinum status in the Wyndham Rewards program, with perks such as early check-in, a Caesars Rewards match and a 15% boost on your base-point earnings (read more about Platinum status below).
+For a $75 annual fee, the Wyndham Rewards Earner Plus Card gives you a few extra benefits over the no-annual-fee card.
+The card’s biggest selling points are its increased 6-point-per-dollar earning rate on Wyndham hotel stays, a larger sign-up bonus of 45,000 points for spending $1,000 in the first 90 days, 7,500 bonus points each anniversary year and automatic Platinum status in the Wyndham Rewards program, which includes all the perks that come with a Gold level membership, plus early check-in, car rental upgrades and more.

-The rest of the card’s features match the no-annual-fee Wyndham Rewards card, which makes it a questionable value for a $75 annual fee (unless you value Platinum status).
+Though this card offers a few advantages over the no-annual-fee card, unless you value Platinum status highly, they may not be enough to justify the $75 annual fee for most cardholders.
 You may be better off sticking with the no-annual-fee card (or going with a different travel rewards card altogether).

 Wyndham Rewards hotels